StefanNemeth/PHP2HTML/README.md

 Convert PHP Code to HTML Text

 ## Why PHP2HTML?
 You don't need to learn a second template pseudo-language just to stitch your HTML fragments together.
-On top of that you're code is stressless more structured.
+On top of that your code is stressless more structured.

 ## Example